ilifu/ilifu_user_docs/docs/README.md

 Welcome to the Ilifu user documentation repository.

-This site will become the top node of the knowledge base relating to the technical use of the Ilifu facility with information on systems and services.
+This user documentation site guides users on technical and procedural aspects relating to the use of the Ilifu cloud computing facility.

-The information on this site is sparse currently as the site is **UNDER CONSTRUCTION**.
+The Ilifu project website may be found at https://www.ilifu.ac.za